Escape from Broadmoor

-Escape from Broadmoor is a 1948 British short film featuring John Le Mesurier, in one of his earliest screen appearances.
-He plays Pendicost, a man escaped from an asylum, whom police are hunting down.
+Escape from Broadmoor is a 1948 British second feature ('B') short film directed and written by John Gilling and starring Victoria Hopper, John Stuart and John Le Mesurier, in one of his earliest screen appearances.
+A man escapes from an asylum and is hunted down by police.

 The title is a reference to Broadmoor high-security psychiatric hospital in Crowthorne, Berkshire.
 It was the last film appearance of Victoria Hopper who had been a prominent leading lady in the 1930s.

 Plot

-An insane killer escapes from Broadmoor Hospital, and returns to the scene of a decade old crime, where the ghost of a servant girl he killed is bent on revenge.
+An insane killer escapes from Broadmoor Hospital, and returns to the scene of a ten-year-old crime, where the ghost of a servant girl he killed is bent on revenge.